 As a heron and egret observer, you will be provided a detailed protocol describing how to record your observations.
 New volunteers are paired with experienced observers for in-the-field training.
 In addition, staff biologists are available to answer questions via phone and/or email, and can meet you at your site for additonal help when needed.

 You will need binoculars and a spotting scope, which most bird enthusiasts have already.
 We do have a limited number of spotting scopes available to loan.

-Heron and egret observers should commit to a minimum of five observation days for the nesting season (March-June), with one visit made during each Regional Observation Period.
+Heron and egret observers should commit to a minimum of six observation days for the nesting season (March-June), with one visit made during each Regional Observation Period.
 Regional Observation Periods are pre-determined three-day time windows centered on a weekend, but always include either a Monday or a Friday for those who prefer to visit on weekdays.

 How can I sign up?